\\\ Pets Eating Pumpkins

 Dogs can eat pumpkins both the pulp and seeds, the pulp being low in calories.
 Purina, the pet food manufacturer, informs us that it wouldn’t really be that enjoyable for dogs, to consume all parts of the pumpkin, the leaves, and the hard skin, and eating too much may upset the dog’s diet.
 However, provided in smaller portions this makes a change to your dog’s diet as a healthy treat.

-The pulp is low in calories and makes effective diarrhea and constipation remedy so it’s important to serve your dog, cat, or rabbit with a small amount.
+The pulp is low in calories and makes effective diarrhea and constipation remedy so it’s important to serve your dog, cat, or rabbit with a smaller amount.

 Depending on the size of your dog, a couple of dessert spoons are sufficient when first giving your dog this new treat.

 Cats can eat a couple of teaspoons of puree.